a-hansen/aon/README.md

 Benchmark
 ---------

-There is a benchmark test class compares Aon encodings with with other popular JSON libs.
+There is a benchmark that compares Aon encodings with other popular JSON libs.
 The benchmark uses JMH and takes @45 minutes.

 There are 4 categories of tests (large/small docs, encode/decode).
 The results are